 Sub-limits are one of the biggest (unknown) things people miss when signing up for a renters insurance policy.

 What’s a sub-limit?
-Well, basic insurance policies will cover around $1,500 or $2,000 worth of valuable items (fine art, some jewelry, bikes, cameras, and musical instruments).
-However, it’s most likely your high-value items will be worth more.
-That’s fine – it just means you need to add on some extra coverage to take into account the full value of those items.
+Well, basic insurance policies will cover around $1,500 or $2,000 worth of valuable items such as fine art, some jewelry, bikes, cameras, musical instruments, etc. However, it’s most likely your high-value items will be worth more.
+That’s fine – it just means you need to schedule your items (aka add on some extra coverage) to take into account the full value of those items.